-In a city packed with 70,000 students, Liverpool is one the best student experiences in Europe.
+In a city packed with 70,000 students, Liverpool is one of the best student experiences in Europe.
 The former ‘Capital of European Culture’ is famous for its history, art, music and football, and is a mecca for those in search of a higher education layered with spectacular socials, cosmopolitan attractions and the friendliest locals around.

 Our Liverpool student accommodation, The Glassworks, is centred between Liverpool John Moore’s University (hello, two-minute morning commute) and the infamous city centre, packed with sights, sounds and tourists.
 You can take a short bus ride or stroll through the ‘most grade-listed buildings outside of London’, passing ‘the largest cathedral in the UK’ before ending up at the University of Liverpool.